elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

-`Serializer<T>` is an entity that knows how to decompose class `T` and feed its primitives to some encoding/saving mechanism, and vice versa.
-Its implementation usually generated by compiler plugin, but can be written by user in some special cases.
-Note, that it should not know anything about output or storage format.
+`Serializer<T>` is an entity that knows how to decompose the class `T` and feed its primitives to some encoding/saving mechanism, and vice versa.
+Its implementation is usually generated by the compiler plugin, but it can be written by the user in some special cases.
+Note, that it should not know anything about the output or storage format.

-> In documentation for this framework, we are using words "serializer" and "serialization" widely.
-Please pay special attention that under this words, in most of cases, we assume capable entity or process of both serialization (saving, decomposing) and deserialization (loading, composing) – just because there is no good word for "both serialization and deserialization same time".
+> In the documentation for this framework, we are using the words "serializer" and "serialization" widely.
+Please pay special attention that, in most cases, these terms refer to a capable entity or a process of both serialization (saving, decomposing) and deserialization (loading, composing) – just because there is no good word for "both serialization and deserialization at the same time".

-### Descriptor of serializable entity
+### Descriptor of a serializable entity

-Because reflection can't be used in this library, there is a need for some data structure sufficient to hold simple metadata about serializable class – to be able to retrieve information needed for saving both class and its schema, e.g. class name, properties names and types and so on.
-Interface for this data structure is provided by the library and called `SerialDescriptor`.
+Because reflection can't be used in this library, there is a need for a data structure sufficient to hold simple metadata about the serializable class – to be able to retrieve the information needed for saving both the class and its schema, e.g. class name, properties names and types and so on.
+The interface for this data structure is provided by the library and called `SerialDescriptor`.
 It _describes_ **serializable entity**, or just **entity**, which has **elements**.

 ```kotlin
 interface SerialDescriptor {